OneCodeDevs/compass/README.md

 - **Navigation**: A Destination can define navigations to out Destinations, creating a navigation graph.
 The provided Desination placeholder will receive a navigation method usable to navigate to another screen.
 - **Parameter**: A Destination can define parameters it wants to have, the parameters will also be generated in the Desitination placeholder and in the navigation method.

+The anotation can be split across the app or put together on a single file.
+Valid targets of the annotations are either object, class or interface.

 ## Example

 ```Kotlin